Khesehang-Limbu/Repo-2/README.md

 to put a repo from a local machine created to the git profile, we use the cmmd, git init

 Since I created the repo locally, the git push, cmd doesn't know the "origin", hence we need to create one.
 The easiest way is by creating one repor in the GitHub.com page..

+Then, we link the repo by using the command, git remote add origin git@github.com:Khesehang-Limbu/Repo-2.git //this is the SSH // To add a reference to the Git repo that we created.
+//Here, remote is just something that indicates that something is there but not in the local machine.

+And to check whether the connection is there or not, we use the command, git remote -v